tahaalfoghi/tahaalfoghi/README.md

 # 💫 About Me:
 Hi!
-I'm a Junior ASP.NET Developer with a passion for building web applications and exploring new technologies.
+I'm an ASP.NET Developer with a passion for building web applications and exploring new technologies.
 I have experience working with C#, .NET Core, and front-end frameworks.
 I'm constantly learning and excited to contribute to projects that challenge my skills and help me grow as a developer.
 Looking forward to connecting and collaborating!

 - 📫 How to reach me **taha.radwan.alfoghi02@gmail.com**